 With the advent of scientific analysis, we have knowledge of chemical constituents of herbs, so that we can understand better how they work.
 However, because herbs are so complex, in contrast to orthodox drugs which are usually just a single chemical constituent, research into the mechanism of a particular herb in its action on the human body can be very difficult, as there are so many variables involved.
 Despite this, we know much more nowadays about herbal remedies that our forbears discovered by practical use.
 How herbs work in current use is often confirmed by the traditional use of the particular plant.

-Although as seen above there are many conditions that herbal medicine could be used in, in the case of cancer and STD's the treatment is best left to orthodox professions.
+Although there are many conditions in which herbal medicine could be used, in the case of cancer and STD’s the treatment is best left to orthodox professions.
 However herbs can be used as an adjunct to treatment of cancer, for example in alleviating the side effects of the therapies.